cfe-lab/MiCall/README.md

   * aligned.csv - reads aligned to consensus sequence
   * conseq_ins.csv - downloaded - insertions relative to consensus sequence
   * failed_read.csv - downloaded - reads that fail to merge
+  * clipping.csv - count of soft-clipped reads at each position
 * `aln2counts`: take the aligned reads, and count how many of each nucleotide or amino acid appear at each position.
   * in - aligned.csv
+  * in - clipping.csv
+  * in - conseq_ins.csv
   * nuc.csv - downloaded - nucleotide counts at each position
   * amino.csv - downloaded - amino counts at each position
   * coord_ins.csv - downloaded - insertions relative to coordinate reference